google-deepmind/mujoco_menagerie/README.md

 ## Acknowledgments

 The models in this repository are based on third-party models designed by many talented people, and would not have been possible without their generous open-source contributions.
 We would like to acknowledge all the designers and engineers who made MuJoCo Menagerie possible.

 We'd like to thank Pedro Vergani for his help with visuals and design.

 The main effort required to make this repository publicly available was undertaken by [Kevin Zakka](https://kzakka.com/), with help from the Robotics Simulation team at Google DeepMind.

+This project has also benefited from contributions by members of the broader community — see the [CONTRIBUTORS.md](./CONTRIBUTORS.md) for a full list.

+## Changelog

+For a summary of key updates across the repository, see the [global CHANGELOG.md](./CHANGELOG.md).

+Each individual model also includes its own `CHANGELOG.md` file with model-specific updates, linked directly from the corresponding README.

 ## License and Disclaimer